samirettali/bounty-notes/account-takeover.md

 * Intercept the reset password request
 * Replace your email with another one

+## 2FA
+* Login with your account
+* Server ask you for a token
+* Intercept the request with your token
+* Replace your mail with another one

 ## Parameter pollution
 Try to add a second parameter to a reset password request to test the server
 validation: